 2018 for women in STEM was intriguing, barrier-breaking and full of new and exciting discoveries."
 Read it here.
 16 "All American," Edited by Sara Tan

 "I wasn't the only one who grew up in a bicultural household, who had to balance both the ideals of their immigrant parents and the ones valued by the country they were born into.
 Sure, our ethnic upbringings were not portrayed on the TV shows we grew up watching or seen in the magazines we read, but it didn't make us any less American."

 Read it here.
 17 "Without This Woman" Mrs. Regina Shelton and Sen. Kamala Harris.
 Courtesy of Sen. Harris

 "She was one of the smartest people I’ve ever known, and she lived by the belief that you always lend a hand to those in need.
 The Sheltons devoted themselves to ensuring that neighborhood kids got off to the best possible start in life."

-18. "'Maid' By Stephanie Land Demonstrates How Much Work It Takes To Be Poor In America," by E. Ce Miller Photo of Stephanie Land, courtesy of Nicol Biesek
+Read it here.
+18 "'Maid' By Stephanie Land Demonstrates How Much Work It Takes To Be Poor In America," by E. Ce Miller Photo of Stephanie Land, courtesy of Nicol Biesek

 "For Land, it wasn’t difficult to end up in poverty.
 In fact, all it took was two critical and not a-typical life events: the birth of her first child and a breakup.
 But once Land, a then-minimum wage worker, entered the world of government aid — Medicaid, low-income housing, food stamps — it was nearly impossible for her to get out of."